Where to Find the Best Bagels in Boston Right Now

 Devoted foodies and restaurant newbies love The Feed.
 Sign-up now for our twice weekly newsletter.

-Woo, boy.
 When it comes to bagels, people have mighty strong opinions (especially all the NYC expats in your life).
-Few other foodstuffs generate such impassioned takes, though pizza is probably a close second.
-Curating a list of Boston’s best bagel shops, then, is biting off more than most would try to chew.
-And yet, we’ll bravely state a claim about the bakers below: Whether you want a classic onion ring topped with lox and capers or a more contemporary iteration, like Cajun spice smeared with jalapeño cream cheese, their bagels are everything.
+Few other foods generate such impassioned takes, though pizza is probably a close second.
+Curating a list of Greater Boston’s best bagel shops, then, is biting off more than most would try to chew.
+And yet, we’ll bravely state a claim about the bakers below: Whether you want a classic onion-y ring topped with lox and capers or a more contemporary iteration, like Cajun spice smeared with jalapeño cream cheese, their bagels are everything.
+(And bagel lovers, take note: Providence favorite Rebelle Artisan Bagels is relocating to Cambridge in late 2023.)

 With a bold name like this, a bagel joint better deliver the goods.
-Better definitely does—in fact, its New York-style bagels are served by a handful of area cafes and restaurants, including American Provisions in Southie and Saltie Girl, which just so happens to be the Back Bay’s best restaurant at the moment.
-Better Bagels’s Seaport HQ, though, should be your daily destination for fresh-baked bagels that are covered in cream cheese or used for sandwiches loaded with pastrami, smoked turkey, and a certain New Jersey delicacy: pork roll.
+Better definitely does—in fact, its New York-style bagels are served by a handful of area cafes and restaurants.
+But Better Bagels’s Seaport HQ or newer downtown location should be your daily destination for fresh-baked bagels that are covered in cream cheese or used for sandwiches loaded with pastrami, smoked turkey, and a certain New Jersey delicacy: pork roll.

 Black Sheep Bagel Café

-First things first: Props to Black Sheep, which has a main cafe in Harvard Square and ancillary market in Cambridgeport, for amusingly referring to itself as a “maaa and paaa” shop within the flock of corporate chains that increasingly dominate city streets.
-More importantly, though, its bagels are bomb—and come in creative iterations like blueberry and Cajun spice, brushed with jalapeño cream cheese, pesto, labne, and other spreads.
-Wash it down with Massachusetts-roasted Rao’s Coffee, perhaps in the form of a sweetened, Caribbean-style café con leche.
+First things first: Props to Black Sheep, which has a main café in Harvard Square and ancillary market in Cambridgeport, for amusingly referring to itself as a “maaa and paaa” shop within the flock of corporate chains that increasingly dominate city streets.
+More importantly, though, its bagels are bomb—and come in creative iterations like Cajun spice and whole wheat everything, brushed with jalapeño cream cheese, pesto, fig jam, and other spreads.
+Wash it down with a sweetened, Caribbean-style café con leche.

 Davis Square Donuts & Bagels

-Whether you crave something sweet or salty, this Somerville spot has you covered.
-Here you’ll find decadent donuts like the Somerville Cream, which invokes strawberry cream cheese whipped with marshmallow Fluff (the latter was invented in Somerville over 100 years ago).
+Whether you crave something sweet or savory, this Somerville spot has you covered.
+Here you’ll find decadent doughnuts like the Somerville Cream, which involves strawberry cream cheese whipped with marshmallow Fluff (the latter was invented in Somerville over 100 years ago) and topped with graham crackers.
 But you’ll also find plenty of poppy seed, asiago, and other bagels served solo or as sandwiches like the Steak Bomb, a meaty option stuffed with peppers and onions.

 377 Summer St., Somerville, 617-764-0631, davissquaredonutsandbagels.com.

-Get thee to Roslindale when you need to stock up for bagel-based breakfasts at home.
-Exodus, which first built a cult following for its cold-fermented bagels via farmer’s market appearances, now offers baker’s-choice bags by the dozen and half-dozen; you can pick them up from the Rozzie kitchen facility on Thursdays through Sundays.
-Don’t forget to add spreads like Sriracha cream cheese, as well as “deli sides” like cold-smoked salmon and whitefish salad.
+Get thee to Roslindale when you need to stock up on carbs.
+Exodus (tagline “quit your wandering”), which first built a cult following for its cold-fermented bagels via farmer’s market appearances, offers pickup Wednesday through Sunday from its production kitchen.
+Flavors include dark rye, garlic-asiago, and “everywhere.”
+Don’t forget to add spreads like Sriracha cream cheese, as well as deli sides like Acme lox and mixed pickles.

 2 McCraw St., Roslindale, 617-323-3354, exodusbagels.com.

 When it comes to grading bagels, the crunch-to-chew ratio is one of the most important factors to consider.
 Luckily Goldilox, as you might expect, gets the balance juuuuust right with its house-made creations.
-The rosemary-salt, cinnamon raisin, and various other offerings can be pre-ordered all week for Friday-through-Sunday pickups, with walkups welcome too. —and you can always add an extra dollar or two to benefit the Lox Love program, which sends donations to weekly-changing nonprofits like Rosie’s Place, a pioneering women’s shelter in Boston’s South End.
-Bonus: Gluten-free bagels and vegan cream cheese is available for those with allergies.
+The rosemary-salt bagel is the popular pick; you’ll find that, cinnamon raisin, and plenty of other offerings available for pre-order all week for Friday-through-Sunday pickups, with walkups welcome too.
+(Don’t miss the “bear butter” spread, which amps up butter with honey, cayenne, cinnamon, and salt.)
+And you can always add an extra dollar or two to benefit the Lox Love program, which sends donations to weekly-changing nonprofits.
+Bonus: Gluten-free bagels and vegan cream cheese are available.

 186 Winthrop St., Medford, goldiloxbagels.com.